karam-khanna/capacity-simulation/README.md

 # Crowd Simulation
 ## Tips to run
-I'd recommend using PyCharm to run the below since there's a couple heavy weight(ish) packages for the 3d graphics that can be a little annoying to install directly.
+I'd recommend using PyCharm.
 If you have any issues or questions please open up an issue, I'm happy to help!

 # File by file breakdown:
 ## main.py